Rabat–Fez expressway

-The Rabat–Fes expressway is an expressway in Morocco; its designated identity marker is A2.
+The Rabat–Fez expressway is an expressway in Morocco; its designated identity marker is A2.
 Its total length is 190 km.

-The Rabat–Fes expressway consists of a four-lane expressway of the non motorway-sort before the toll station at Sidi Allal El Bahraoui.
+The Rabat–Fez expressway consists of a four-lane expressway of the non motorway-sort before the toll station at Sidi Allal El Bahraoui.
 It takes its origin at the interchange with the Rabat–Tangier expressway.
 After the toll station, motorway regulations apply.
 The road roughly follows the old RP1 past Tiflet and to Khémisset, before falling down into the valley of the Oued Sebou.
 The road makes a bypass past Meknes, serving it with two exits, before reaching the target city of Fez.
-The road will be extended eastward all the way to Oujda, creating the main East-West cross-country link.
+The road will be extended eastward all the way to Oujda, creating the main east–west cross-country link.